-Windows are typically ready in 6 weeks and most installations are 1-2 days from start to finish.
+Windows are typically ready in 8 weeks and most installations are 2-3 days from start to finish.
 Doors can vary from 6-12 weeks depending on just how custom the selection is, factory painted and stained doors tend to take a little bit longer.
 Once your door is ready the installation in most cases is done in one day.
-Siding Installations have a range from 2 days to 2 and even 3 weeks depending how extensive the project is, we are able to give a guideline as to what to expect.
+Siding Installations can range from a week to a little over a month depending how extensive the project is, we are able to give a guideline as to what to expect.

 - Can I get low maintenance vinyl windows in a colour other than White?

 Yes, colored windows are available in both vinyl and metal clad wood.
 In vinyl, exteriors are painted with an elasticized heat/UV resistant paint called Kynar and interiors usually remain white, however there are many interior materials and colours available depending on your needs.
 Wood Metal Clad windows are Metal on the exterior with a chosen color and solid wood interior